 Registering your product allows you to receive email alerts and streamlines the technical support process.
-However, you can also register your product through the local browser interface.

-Note: For you to register the switch, the switch must be connected to the Internet.
+For you to register the switch, the switch must be connected to the Internet.

 To register your product through the local browser interface:

 You can use a WiFi or wired connection.